 The Charter, drawn up on the basis of a text put forward by the Standing Conference of Local and Regional Authorities of Europe, was adopted as a convention on 25 June 1992 by the Committee of Ministers of the Council of Europe, and was opened for signature in Strasbourg on 5 November 1992.
 It entered into force on 1 March 1998.

-In its sixth report on Germany, the Committee of Experts of the European Charter for Regional or Minority Languages is meeting in...
+The Committee of Experts of the European Charter for Regional or Minority Languages is meeting in...

 1998-2018 : over 20 years the ECRML has contributed to the development of minority language legislation, policy and practice, enabling and encouraging the use of regional or minority languages in all domains of public life, from education, media and culture to public administration, courts and economic activities.